 Teen pilot on track for solo global flight world record

-CHARLEROI, Belgium (AP) — A Belgian-British teenage pilot was on track Tuesday to become the youngest person to fly around the world solo in a small plane as he landed in southern Belgium ahead of the penultimate leg of his global odyssey.
+A Belgian-British teenage pilot was on track Tuesday to become the youngest person to fly around the world solo in a small plane, as he landed in southern Belgium ahead of the penultimate leg of his odyssey.

-Rutherford is flying a Shark, one of the fastest ultralight aircraft in the world with a cruising speed reaching 300 kph (186 mph), which has been specially fitted out for the long journey.
+Rutherford is flying a Shark — one of the world's fastest ultralight aircraft, with a cruising speed reaching 300 kph (186 mph) — which has been specially fitted out for the long journey.
 It’s normally a two-seater, but an extra fuel tank has been installed next to the young pilot.

-“It was supposed to take between two to three months and it’s been five months now,” he told The Associated Press.
-Administrative formalities in Crete and Dubai “because of paperwork issues, visas, permits, things like that,” caused the delay.
+“It was supposed to take between two to three months, and it’s been five months now,” he told the Associated Press.
+Delays were caused by administrative formalities in Crete and Dubai “because of paperwork issues, visas, permits, things like that.”

-If all goes well, and weather permitting, he’ll fly east across Europe via Slovakia and land at an airport in the Bulgarian capital, Sofia, on Wednesday.
+If all goes well, and weather permitting, he’ll fly east across Europe via Slovakia and land Wednesday at an airport in the Bulgarian capital, Sofia.

 Proud father Sam Rutherford said his two children have set a shining example.